 Surgery Form: As part of the Cohort, a patient may or may not have surgery.
 A patient who has been enrolled in the ROCK Drilling RCT should also be enrolled in the Prospective Cohort (if patient/family provides informed consent and assent, if applicable).
-Please note that subject numbers and content of the Surgery Form (Packet 3) will differ between the RCT and the Cohort.
+Please note that subject numbers and content of the Surgery Form (Form 3) will differ between the RCT and the Cohort.
 Each site is responsible for keeping track of linking data between subjects and study numbers.
-A packet should be filled out any time a patient undergoes surgery for treatment of his or her OCD.
+A Surgery Form should be filled out any time a patient undergoes surgery for treatment of his or her OCD.
 In some cases, more than one form will need to be completed, depending on the patient’s course of care.

 Surgery forms have been created for each of the following: